SanderBuruma/solana-research/README.md

 - **-3 <address>**: View Balance History
   - Analyze historical balance fluctuations of a Solana address based on its DEX trading activity.
   - Shows detailed trading summary including number of trades per token.
+  notes:
+  - Works the best when a wallet only gets transfers in/out of SOL and not other tokens.
+Remaining tokens can be negative when tokens are received and sold on any wallet.

 - **-4 <pattern>**: Generate Vanity Address
   - Generate Solana addresses that match a custom regex pattern.